AST12212224/Efficient-Fibonacci-N-th-term-calculation-E_Lucas/README.md

 # Efficient Fibonacci N-th Term Calculation

 This code and formula (below) provide an optimized method for directly computing the N-th Fibonacci term, eliminating unnecessary calculations and improving efficiency.
+It uses Edouard Lucas's method to calculate N'th Fibonacci term.

 ### Main Formula
 To compute the Fibonacci number directly, use the following formula.
 Copy it into a LaTeX editor to render the math beautifully: